Faculty

 Véronique Le Roux

-I am Associate Scientist with Tenure in the Geology and Geophysics department at the Woods Hole Oceanographic Institution, and Faculty member of the MIT/WHOI Joint Program.
+Up until 2024, I have been an Associate Scientist with Tenure in the Geology and Geophysics department at the Woods Hole Oceanographic Institution, and Faculty member of the MIT/WHOI Joint Program.

 Current Students and Postdocs